 - Falling house prices have a negative impact on the construction of new houses.

 Examples of falling house prices

-After the 1990 house price crash, there was a sharp fall in consumer spending and this was a major cause of the recession of 1991-92.
-Falling house prices wasn’t the only factor harming the economy (the economy also suffered from high-interest rates and high value of Sterling) But, falling house prices was an important contributing factor.
+After the 1990 house price crash, there was a sharp fall in consumer spending, and this was a major cause of the recession of 1991-92.
+Falling house prices weren’t the only factor harming the economy (the economy also suffered from high-interest rates and high value of Sterling) But, falling house prices was an important contributing factor.

 Falling house prices have an important psychological impact.
 A fall in house prices can pop a bubble of rising expectations.

 The recessions of 1980, 1990/91 and 2008 occurred during a period of falling house prices.

 In 2008, falling house prices also occurred at the same time as the deepest recession since the 1930s.
 Again, there were many other reasons for the recession, but falling house prices was bad news for both consumers and banks.

 If the economy is close to full capacity and already growing strongly, then a rise in consumer spending due to rising house prices could contribute to inflationary pressures.
 For example, in the late 1980s, the rise in UK house prices and consequent boom in spending was a key factor in causing inflation of 10% by 1989.